-A native of Hong Kong, Jenny Wong is one of the youngest conductors to win two consecutive World Champion titles at the World Choir Games (China, 2010) and the International Johannes Brahms Choral Competition (Germany, 2011).
-Since Wong’s conducting career began in 2009 as conductor and music teacher at Hong Kong’s Diocesan Girls' School, she has conducted and performed in Germany, Austria, New Zealand, Australia, Korea, China, and across the United States.
+A native of Hong Kong, Jenny Wong is one of the youngest conductors to win two consecutive World Champion titles at the World Choir Games (China, 2010) and the International Johannes Brahms Choral Competition (Germany, 2011), conducting the Diocesan Girls' School Choir from Hong Kong.
+Wong has conducted and performed in Germany, Austria, New Zealand, Australia, Korea, China and across the United States.

 Wong assumed the position of Associate Conductor of the Los Angeles Master Chorale in 2017, after first becoming Assistant Conductor in 2016.
 In this position, she made her solo conducting debut at Walt Disney Concert Hall conducting the six Bach Motets, and has conducted on Master Chorale’s various programs, including the premiere of Moira Smiley's five-movement Time in Our Voices.
 She has prepared choruses for Gustavo Dudamel and the LA Philharmonic, Susanna Mälkki, Eric Whitacre, and María Guinand.